Skip to main content

 Who is Orlando Quinayas you say?

-He continued as a coffee picker for four years, returning to his family farm during the off-season to help them and their neighbors at their farm.
-Seeing how hardworking Orlando had become, his family gifted him a small lot of land with 1000 "common" varietal trees planted on it for him to work, he was 20 at the time.
-Seven years later, with profits from the farm and other side work saved, he was able to purchase another .5hectares of land from his neighbors.
+He continued as a coffee picker for four years, returning to his family farm during the off-season to help them and their neighbours at their farms.
+Seeing how hardworking Orlando had become, his family gifted him a small lot of land with 1000 "common" varietal trees planted on it for him to work; he was 20 at the time.
+Seven years later, with profits from the farm and other side work saved, he was able to purchase another 0.5 hectares of land from his neighbours.

-This was another new learning curve for Orlando, but with the support of Monkaaba, Orlando was encouraged and put the work and investment into producing specialty quality.
+This was another new learning curve for Orlando, but with the support of Monkaaba, Orlando was encouraged to put the work and investment into producing specialty quality.

-Now we collectively get to enjoy enjoy the literal fruits of his labour as we're receiving one of his first Micro-lots to be sold under his name.
+Now we collectively get to enjoy enjoy the literal fruits of his labour as we're receiving what is the second Micro-lot to be sold under his name.
 Orlando says he feels very proud, happy, and motivated to continue working on his quality.

-We're stoked to have this beautiful coffee from Campo Bello, and can't wait to see what is coming down the line from the Quinayas' family.
+We're stoked to have this beautiful coffee from Campo Bello, as well as his son Yivier Quinayas' Caturra!

 If you wish to read more about Semilla, Monkaaba, and the work being done in Colombia, head over to their site! https://www.semilla.ca/projects/1jq18VvLX0WoyK7hvxeeLM